zeebe-io/zeebe-chaos/chaos-days/2020-08-20/README.md

 ![status](status.png)

 I think it is kind of related with the preemtable nodes, high load, long restarts and that pods are restarted after 15 minutes, when there are not getting ready.
 One of the reasons why restarting takes so long is fixed now with https://github.com/zeebe-io/zeebe/pull/5189 so I hope that this gets better.
 But currently it is an issue, since you start replicating a snapshot and reprocess on start up.
-If this takes longer then 15 min the pod will be restarted because of this configuration: `Liveness: XXX` after restarting the pod you haven't gained any value you just need to start again the complete procedure.
+If this takes longer then 15 min the pod will be restarted because of this configuration: `Liveness:   http-get http://:9600/ready delay=900s timeout=1s period=15s #success=1 #failure=3` after restarting the pod you haven't gained any value you just need to start again the complete procedure.
 In k8 we can see a high restart count of the pods.

 ### Throughput